-Nonetheless, some customers still prefer to use checks.
-And for a merchant, there are situations in which processing a check may be more affordable than processing other forms of payment.
-Many of the risks of fraudulent or bounced checks, and many processing delays, can be overcome or lessened with the use of eCheck (electronic check) processing and verification services.
+Processing an electronic check may be more affordable than other forms of payment processing.
+You can overcome many of the risks of fraudulent or bounced checks with the use of eCheck (electronic check) processing and verification services.

-Once an eCheck is authorized, the merchant inputs the payment information into their payment provider’s online portal or software.
-When the customer’s bank confirms funds are available, they are transferred into your business account.
+Once an eCheck payment is authorized, you can initiate or schedule a transfer through your payment processing provider.
+When the customer’s bank confirms funds are available, they are transferred via ACH.

 Who Should Accept eChecks?